Skip to main content

 Assignment of Research Advisors

-Research advisors are assigned at the start of the Spring Term.
+Research advisors are assigned at the end of Fall or start of the Spring Term.
 Several weeks before advisor-choices are to be submitted, each professor planning to take new students gives a 30-minute presentation on his/her work and the projects available for new students.
-Each student is then expected to meet further with at least three of the professors, as well as with students already involved with the groups of interest.
+Each student is then expected to meet further with at least three or more of the professors, as well as with students already involved with the groups of interest.
 Experience shows that these meetings are one of the main ways in which students learn about the research activities of the department, and this knowledge is often helpful in their research.
 The OChEGS symposium each Fall is another valuable source of information about current research in the department.
 Following these meetings, near the end of the Fall Term, each student submits their rank-ordered first, second, and third choice.
 The department earnestly attempts to assign students to the advisor of their choice, and the great majority of students get their first or second choice.
 Don't be out of touch during the week before second-term classes begin, as it is often necessary to consult with students regarding the assignment process.

 back to top